apache/spark/docs/structured-streaming-programming-guide.md

 with them, we have also support Append Mode, where only the *final counts* are written to sink.
 This is illustrated below.

+Note that using `withWatermark` on a non-streaming Dataset is no-op.
+As the watermark should not affect any batch query in any way, we will ignore it directly.

 ![Watermarking in Append Mode](img/structured-streaming-watermark-append-mode.png)

 Similar to the Update Mode earlier, the engine maintains intermediate counts for each window.